 Suburban working dads, trendy teens, even celebrities like Elvis Presley wore Cuban collared shirts.
 Here’s everything you need to know.

 Table of Contents

 Though trends ebb and flow, the Cuban collar began resurging in 2014, when every designer from Luis Vuitton to Missoni began sending models down the runway in some modern variation of the 50s favorite.
 Today, these shirts seem to be available in every color and pattern imaginable.
 We’re excited to start adding this lightweight, open collar style into our warm weather rotation.

 What Defines a Cuban Collar Shirt?

-How to Style: Do’s and Don’ts
+Cuban Collar Do’s and Don’ts

 - Don’t be afraid to experiment with colors and loud prints–the shirt style lends itself to being reminiscent of hot summer days and bold beachy vibes.
 Pair your bold Cuban-inspired shirt with neutral or solid trousers/shorts to maintain a balance.

 There are certain iconic staples of vintage Americana that are eternal.
 The Cuban collar shirt is one of them.
-Step back in time by integrating one into your wardrobe this summer.

 Are you feeling this style?
 Let us know in the comments.